M2Team/NanaBox/Documents/ConfigurationReference.md

 #### EnableHostDriverStore

-(Optional) Set it true if you want to enable HostDriverStore folder readonly share for both Virtual SMB and Plan 9 (Guest access name "HostDriverStore" with Hyper-V Socket Port 50001), which can mirror the DriverStore folder from the Host OS.
+(Optional) Set it true if you want to enable HostDriverStore folder readonly share for Plan 9 (Guest access name "HostDriverStore" with Hyper-V Socket Port 50001), which can mirror the DriverStore folder from the Host OS.
 It will be useful when users using GPU paravirtualization feature.

 Note: You cannot suspend the virtual machine properly if this option is enabled.